MareesAT/GWA_tutorial/README.md

 #### To exit vi and return to your directory use:
 > :q

-- From there, using either option 1 or 2, you can read the information given at every step of script “, 1_Main_script_QC_GWAS.txt” and copy paste the commands after the prompt on your Unix machine.
+- From there, using either option 1 or 2, you can read the information given at every step of script “, 1_Main_script_QC_GWAS.txt” and copy-paste the commands after the prompt on your Unix machine.

-Note, If R or PLINK are installed in a directory other than your working directory please specify the path to the excecutables in the given script.
-Or copying the executables of the programs to your working directory.
-For example, by using: cp {path/program name} {path/directiory}
+Note, if R or PLINK are installed in a directory other than your working directory please specify the path to the excecutables in the given script.
+Alternatively, you can copy the executables of the programs to your working directory.
+For example, by using: cp {path/program name} {path/directiory}.
+However, when using a cluster computer, commands such a "module load plink", and "module load R" will suffice, regardless of directory.

 For more information of using R and PLINK in a Unix/Linux environment we refer to: http://zzz.bwh.harvard.edu/plink/download.shtml#nixs